walked/route53ddns/README.md

 ## Installation
 - Install and place route53ddns.exe and conf.toml side by side in a directory
 - Run `route53ddns.exe --configure`
-- Give it the information you needed.
+- Give it the information referenced in the `information required` section.

 ## Running
 - Simply run `route53ddns.exe`